ibm-cloud-docs/dr-automation-powervs/limitations.md

 # Known limitations
 {: #knowlim}

 IBM® strives to keep issues in {{site.data.keyword.DR_full}} to a minimum, but occasionally they can't be avoided.
-Learn about the known issues in this version.
+Learn about the known issues in this release.
 IBM is aware of these issues and is working hard to address them as quickly as possible.
 {:shortdesc: .shortdesc}

 ## External orchestrator